Watching letters

 Text

-There is only one diacritical mark in my name: a small comma accent dangling below the letter “ļ”.
-Today, the significance of this diacritical mark for me, a person bearing a Russian name, is disproportionate to this marks' modest size.
-At the brink of 2024, this tiny accent below the Latvian letter “ļ” in my name has turned into some sort of a typographic insignia, indicating my background, state affiliation, and presumed value system.
+There is only one diacritical mark in my name: a small comma accent dangling below the letter “ļ.”
+For me, a person bearing a Russian name, the significance of this diacritical mark is disproportionate to the mark’s modest size.
+At the brink of 2024, this tiny accent below the Latvian letter “ļ” in my name has become a kind of typographic insignia, indicating my background, state affiliation, and value system.

-Diacritical marks can hold a deeper significance than their mere function, not only for individuals like me, but for large social groups.
-Sometimes—for entire nations.
+Diacritical marks can hold a significance that is deeper than their mere function, not only for individuals like me, but for large social groups—sometimes for entire nations.

 Those who have dealt with diacritically rich orthographies, are likely to know that diacritics can be quite a nuisance.
-Simply put, these marks stick out and tend to clash with other glyphs.
-If diacritics do not cause such issues, it is probable they are not sufficiently noticeable, thereby affecting the readability.
+These marks often stick out and clash with other glyphs.
+And if diacritics do not cause such issues, it is usually because they are not sufficiently noticeable, which also impedes the readability of a text.

-In the era of mechanical typesetting, diacritical marks often meant additional expenses for the printer.
-These fine and finicky elements would wear out faster than the rest of the metal letter, unless, of course, they simply broke off first.
+In the era of mechanical typesetting, diacritical marks often incurred additional expenses for the printer.
+These fine and finicky elements wore out faster than the rest of the metal letters, or simply broke off.

-Up to this day, accents often require a looser space between lines of text, affecting design decisions when working with certain Latin-based languages.
+To this day, accents often require more space between lines of text, affecting design decisions when working with certain orthographies based on the Latin script.

 Diacritical marks in letterpress printing.

 Despite the typographic challenges posed by diacritics, their implementation allowed numerous nations to uncompromisingly render their native languages in writing for the first time in their existence.
-Diacritical marks have become an integral components of the Latin-based phonemic orthographies.
+Diacritical marks have become integral components of the Latin-script phonemic1 orthographies.

-During that time, written Latvian has undergone two significant modifications: the adoption of Roman types in place of Blackletter, and the abolition of the old, German-based orthography in favor of a new, phonemic orthography.1
+During that time, written Latvian underwent two significant modifications: the adoption of Roman types in place of Blackletter and the abolition of the old orthography based on the German spelling in favor of a new, phonemic one.

 The advantages of the phonemic orthography where one sound = one grapheme.